JFLKeltonn/Automatic-Report-Reader/README.md

 Since companies may be added or removed from indicies (For example, Macy's was removed from the S&P500 in 2020), will also need to program a logic to update list of companies to track/retrieve reports from.

+In addition, we need to find a way to tell the computer when to download the earnings data.
+This will require getting a copy of the earnings release calendar from somewhere, and then programming the script to run the download and data processing functions at the date of release.

 ### Extracting Data
 Need to find a way to pull out the string and floating point data from the downloaded format (Likely PDF) and export it into Python for data analysis.